jouvetg/igm/igm/modules/physics/iceflow_v1.md

 glaciers (based on a Stokes-based CfsFlow ice flow solver) and varying sliding coefficient c, and Arrhenius factor A into a 2D space.

-# I/O:

-Input: thk, usurf, arrhenuis, slidingco
-Output: ubar,vbar, uvelsurf, vvelsurf, uvelbase, vvelbase
+It takes as inputs (thk, usurf, arrhenuis, slidingco) and provides as output: (ubar,vbar, uvelsurf, vvelsurf, uvelbase, vvelbase)